 - What are medical services like in Shanghai?

 Concordia accepts new applications in the fall.
 Staffing needs for the coming year are finalized by mid November.
 Applications should include a completed application form, a cover letter, a resume and letters of reference.
 A face-to-face interview is preferred; Skype is used as necessary for long-distance interviews.
 Successful applications will be notified with a contract and position details.

 Concordia offers teachers a highly competitive salary.
 Benefits for overseas hires include: housing, retirement plan, worldwide medical insurance, relocation allowance, school fees at Concordia for teachers’ children, tech equipment for professional use (currently this includes a MacBook and iPad-if needed), professional development allowance, annual passage allowance in support of home leave, medical evacuation, disability insurance, college student home-visit allowance, and the school pays the all Chinese taxes.

 For more information, check out our pay scale and benefits.

 isn’t a class at Concordia; it’s a way of learning.
 Concordia is committed to providing students and teachers with the latest technology tools and expertise.
 On Concordia’s wireless campus, preschool students have appropriate access to iPad and desktop computers.
-Students from Kindergarten to Grade 2 enjoy close to a 1:1 student to computer ratio in the classrooms and students in Grades 3 and 4 have a 1:1 ratio.
-Grades 5-12 participate in a 1:1 MacBook program.
+Students from Kindergarten to Grade 2 enjoy close to a 1:1 student to computer ratio in the classrooms and students in Grades 3-5 have a 1:1 ratio.
+Grades 6-12 participate in a 1:1 MacBook program.
 There are also iPad carts available for check out.
 Teachers use various technologies throughout the curriculum.
 Concordia provides additional tech support in the elementary, middle and high schools from designated educators who work with teachers as digital literacy coaches.
-Concordia issues each teacher tech equipment for professional use (currently a MacBook and an iPad if needed for his/her use).
+Concordia issues each teacher tech equipment for professional use (currently a MacBook and an iPad, if needed, for his/her use).

 The most important professional development occurs as teachers work in teams and plan together, which is common at Concordia.
 Concordia also sponsors teachers to attend workshops that further the goals the school is working on.
 Outside experts come to campus, sometimes in collaboration with other international schools in the area.
 Each teacher has an annual fund of RMB10,000 (approximately US$1,400) to spend on professional opportunities that support her/his professional goals.